iotclub2020/iotclub-official.github.io/README.md

 # The official page of IoT Club
-Department of Information Technology
+Department of Information Technology,
-Thiagarajar College of Engineering, Madurai 625 015
+Thiagarajar College of Engineering,
+Madurai - 625 015.